How should I start to or become more active now that I am pregnant?

 Are there special safety precautions because I’m pregnant?

-- Always warm up your muscles before activity and stretch after your activity.
+- Always warm up your muscles before activity and gently stretch after your activity.

 - Never exercise on an empty stomach, be sure to eat a light snack about 30–60 minutes before exercising.